King's Lynn South

-Also at South Lynn was the South Lynn Junction that took trains off over a bridge towards King's Lynn main station that had services to London, Dereham and Hunstanton.
+Also at South Lynn was the South Lynn Junction that took trains off towards King's Lynn central station that had services to London, Dereham and Hunstanton.

 The Line from Kings's Lynn south came from Sutton Bridge in Lincolnshire.

-Sutton Bridge also had lines arrive from Spalding to Sutton Bridge and Also Peterbrough to Sutton Bridge bringing trains in to Kings Lynn South and then off on the M&gn to various places along the Norfolk including Great Yarmouth, Cromer, Sheringham.
+Sutton Bridge also had lines arrive from Spalding to Sutton Bridge and from Peterborough to Sutton Bridge, bringing trains into Kings Lynn South and then off on the M&gn to various places along the Norfolk coast, including Great Yarmouth, Cromer, Sheringham.

-The m&gn railway also covered stations in Fakenham, Norwich via the Junction at Melton Constable thats also covered on Norfolks Disused Railways website
+The m&gn railway also covered stations in Fakenham, Norwich, via the Junction at Melton Constable, also covered on the Norfolks Disused Railways website.

-The Station at Holt is not the original station as the old one was demolished to make way for the A148 bypass so the station at the end of the line is a newer platform built by the North Norfolk Railway.
+The Station at Holt is not the original station as the old one was demolished to make way for the A148 bypass, so the station at the end of the line is a newer platform built by the North Norfolk Railway.

-The North Norfolk Railway and the Mid Norfolk Railway are hoping to join up to parts of these to different lines to create the Norfolk Orbital Railway.
+The North Norfolk Railway and the Mid Norfolk Railway are hoping to join up parts of these to different lines to create the Norfolk Orbital Railway.

-The Part Covered here on this page Between Kings Lynn South & Fakenham West that was opened to Massingham on 16 August 1879, extending to Fakenham on 16 August 1880.
+The Part Covered here on this page Between Kings Lynn South & Fakenham West was opened to Massingham on 16 August 1879, extending to Fakenham on 16 August 1880.

 The Stations covered on this Page Start in Norfolk at

-South Lynn opened 1 January 1886 closed 2 March 1959
+South Lynn opened on 1 January 1886 and closed on 2 March 1959

 South Lynn Junction

-Gayton Road opened 1 July 1887 closed 2 March 1959
+Gayton Road opened on 1 July 1887 and closed on 2 March 1959

-Grimston Road opened 16 August 1879; closed 2 March 1959
+Grimston Road opened on 16 August 1879; closed on 2 March 1959

-Hillington opened 16 August 1879 closed 2 March 1959
+Hillington opened on 16 August 1879 and closed on 2 March 1959

-Massingham opened 16 August 1879 closed 2 March 1959
+Massingham opened on 16 August 1879 and closed on 2 March 1959

-Rudham opened 16 August 1880 renamed East Rudham 1 March 1882 closed 2 March 1959
+Rudham opened on 16 August 1880 renamed East Rudham on 1 March 1882 closed on 2 March 1959

-Raynham Park opened 16 August 1880 closed 2 March 1959
+Raynham Park opened on 16 August 1880 and closed on 2 March 1959

-Fakenham Town opened 16 August 1880 renamed Fakenham West 27 September 1948 closed 2 March 1959
+Fakenham Town opened on 16 August 1880 and was renamed Fakenham West on 27 September 1948, closed on 2 March 1959

-My Google Map Coverage of the M&gn
+My Google Map Coverage of the

 Sutton Bridge & Cross Keys Bridge

-Calling at Walpole, Terrington,Clenchwarton before arriving at South Lynn.
+Walpole, Terrington, and Clenchwarton before arriving at South Lynn.

-When the M&gn closed the bridge remained and is now used for road traffic from the A17.
+When the M&gn closed, the bridge remained and is now used for road traffic from the A17.